MicrosoftDocs/cloud-adoption-framework/docs/get-started/performance.md

 - Enhance the management baseline to include automated remediation tasks related to deviations from performance expectations.
 - When workload-specific data patterns or architecture changes are needed to meet performance requirements, use workload-specific operations to provide greater performance controls.
 - Document operational decisions across the IT portfolio in the [operations management workbook](https://raw.githubusercontent.com/Microsoft/CloudAdoptionFramework/master/manage/opsmanagementworkbook.xlsx).
-Focus on including performance automation decisions in the `Operational compliance` section of the `Baseline` tab.
+Focus on including performance automation decisions in the `Operational Compliance` section of the `Baseline` tab.

 **Guidance to support deliverable completion:**